calvinjee/copyr/docs/README.md

 Forms for each type are necessary to take in user input.
 A form is rendered by its own presentational component but share one `PostFormContainer` as each need access to the same props from state as well as the same dispatch functions.
 Once the form is submitted, a post is automatically rendered on the user's dashboard through the `PostDetail` component.
 This component is responsible for handling what parts of the `posts` table to render based on the type.

 ### Likes
+As with many social media websites, users have the ability to 'like' other posts directly on the feed.
+Liking a post will increase that individual post's 'note' count, which represents the total number of 'likes' and 'reblogs' (to come).
+If the post belongs to the logged in user, the user will have the ability to edit or delete the post rather than to like it.

 ### Follows
+Following users is also an integral part of any social platform.
+Users can be followed